moq-wg/moq-transport/draft-ietf-moq-transport.md

 providing the result of announcement.
 The entity receiving the ANNOUNCE MUST send only a single response to a given ANNOUNCE of either ANNOUNCE_OK or ANNOUNCE_ERROR.
-When a publisher wants to stop new subscriptions for an announced namespace it sends an ANNOUNCE_CLOSED.
+When a publisher wants to stop new subscriptions for an announced namespace it sends an UNANNOUNCE.
 A subscriber indicates it will no longer route subscriptions for a namespace it previously responded ANNOUNCE_OK to by sending an ANNOUNCE_CANCEL.